The 2024 Kempinski Guide to Europe’s Best Christmas Markets

 Kempinski's 2024 Guide to Europe's Best Christmas Markets

-There’s something magical about European holidays during the festive period, particularly those with Christmas markets.
-Snow-capped mountains, winter chalets, mulled wine, and twinkling lights epitomise the festive season.
-For seekers of fairytales, we’re publishing Kempinski’s guide to the best Christmas Markets in Europe, which showcases fantastic luxury experiences in the most charming destinations.
+There’s something magical about European holidays during the festive period, particularly in countries hosting Christmas markets.
+For seekers of the festive spirit at its finest, we’re looking into Kempinski’s guide to the best Christmas Markets in Europe, which showcases some fantastic experiences in the most charming destinations.

 Budapest, Hungary